cechrist/cardoon/doc/examples/examples.rst

 first the power dissipation in the BJT also increases but eventually the reduction in :math:`V_{CE}` causes a reduction in power dissipation as the transistor gets closer to saturation.
 This effect can be observed in the temperature plot shown below.
+Temperature is given as the increment to ambient temperature given in the ``.options`` line (the default value is used here).

 .. image:: bjt_temp_out.png
    :scale: 100 %